FROM HAMLET TO ECONOMIC DEPRESSION & HARDSHIP

 In 1919 the scene in the village in February would have been grave and respectful as the villagers, on hearing the sound of marching boots approaching, would have gathered at the graveyard, heads bared and bent to await the arrival of the military funeral procession of Pte.
 D. Walter Humphreys, husband of Margaret Jane Kemp.

-The soldiers forming the firing squad were Sergeant Ivor Williams DCM, Sergeant W. Richards MM, Private Alfred Little MM, Private H Davies, Private Gwilym John, Gunner W P Young and Private Kemp ( Treoes) led by Sergeant Major Grey (Bridgend).
+The soldiers forming the firing party were Sergeant Ivor Williams DCM, Sergeant W. Richards MM, Private Alfred Little MM, Private H Davies, Private Gwilym John, Gunner W P Young and Private Kemp ( Treoes) led by Sergeant Major Grey (Bridgend).
 They approached the village from Coychurch for the service interment at Saron Chapel.
 The bearer party under the command of Sergeant Edmund Jones fired three volleys and the last post sounded by Lance-Corporal Robert Lewis, S.W.B.
 Trumpeter George Hales A.S.C. and Arthur and David Davies.
 The proceedings were impressive and a large crowd attended.

 THE 1920s – 1930s